An introduction to Naples

 Located in the Cocohatchee Strand Nature Preserve, two minutes drive from the coast, is the uber-exclusive member’s club of Bay Colony.
 This is a fantastic course hidden away from prying eyes.

-The course opened to play in 1990 and was the creation of the prolific Robert Von Hagge, a man popular both in the States and Europe for his top-class golf courses, many of which have a reputation for being immensely challenging.
+The course opened to play in 1990 and was the creation of the prolific Robert Von Hagge.
+Von Hagge has a huge reputation in both the States and Europe for his top-class golf courses, many of which have a reputation for being immensely challenging.

 The greens are magnificent, as is much of the course to be fair.
-Ensuring the course is kept in immaculate condition is a top priority of the management and Bay Colony is without doubt one of the best conditioned courses in Florida.
+And keeping the site in immaculate condition, is a top priority of the management and Bay Colony is without doubt one of the best conditioned courses in Florida.

 Talis Park Golf Club